Darktable crashes when I import a folder w/ JPG files

 @Francisco: do you see a chance to narrow down the cases in which empty history_params fields ('<rdf:li/>') occur?
 Is this linked to a certain period of generation time, a certain kind of input image or a specific module you used?
 May this be related to #10012?

-#7 Updated by Francisco Cribari about 4 years ago
+#7 Updated by Francisco Cribari over 4 years ago

 The Darktable modules that were used in all problematic images are: levels, shadows and highlights, tone curve, watermark.
 I applied metadata and tags on all images upon importing and after that I geotagged all images using a GPX file.
 All images (Fujifilm X100S JPG files) were edited on the day they were shot, i.e., May 25.
 I used whatever git stable version of Darktable (from Pascal's PPA) was available that day.
 I was able to access that folder/filmroll in Darktable several times in the two weeks that followed.
 Only recently Darktable started crashing when I tried to import that folder.
 I was able to reconstruct the edits I made on May 25th in all but one of the problematic images using the exported JPG files and the load sidecar file option.
 You can find two XMP files (reconstructed and problematic) at